GillianTrethewey/Critical-Space-Strike/README.md

 ## Features

 The page is responsive and primarily uses FlexBox.
 Semantic HTML5 has been applied.
 The spaceship tardis is moveable with arrow keys as well as with direction buttons.
+The page does not include shooting functionality at this point.

 ## Running the Project